Engage - Bring Your Own iPad Program for 2018-2019

 A13.
-The school will not have any Loaner iPads available for student use.
+The school may have a very limited amount of Loaner iPads.
 Bringing the iPad to school each day is the student’s responsibility.
 Not having a usable iPad in class each day can result in the inability to participate in classroom instruction.

 Q14.
 What if my student loses their iPad?

 A14.
-Heritage recommends that all students should utilize Apple’s FindMyiPad app.
-It is a free service from Apple that will allow you to locate a lost or misplaced iPad.
+Heritage recommends that all students should utilize Apple iCloud "Find my iPad" feature.
+It is a free service from Apple that will allow you to attempt to locate a lost or misplaced iPad.
 Information about setting up iCloud can be found here: https://support.apple.com/en-us/HT208681

 Q15.
 Will my student be able to take pictures or videos with the iPad?